NickStevens722/GolfDictionary/README.md

 To view the source code please click on the following GitHub address https://github.com/NickStevens722/Golftionary

 ## Credits

+The CSS for the sidebar can be located Start Bootstrap - Simple Sidebar (https://startbootstrap.com/template-overviews/simple-sidebar)

 Please Note that this site is currently for educational purposes only.